 Well, some new observations imply that you can, and it’s very easy to do.
 All it takes is a little coconut oil.

-Why You Should Upgrade Your Rice With Coconut Oil
+How to Upgrade Your Rice With Coconut Oil

-The researchers steamed rice normally, making just two modest changes: they added coconut oil before cooking the rice, and afterward they cooled the rice down in a fridge.
+The researchers steamed rice normally, making just two modest changes: they added coconut oil before cooking the rice, and afterward, they cooled the rice down in a fridge.
 Researchers already knew that cooked-and cooled or parboiled rice were higher in resistant starch than freshly-steamed rice.

 But it’s nice to be able to eat a lot more rice without overloading on carbs!